10 Months Vegan — Q&A

 Is it expensive to be vegan?

 Of course not!
 Is a pound of dried beans more expensive than a pound of meat?
-No. Exactly.
-Fresh produce doesn’t have to be expensive either, as long as you eat seasonal as much as possible and focus on nutrition rather than just preference; if I’d eat rucola-avocado-artichoke salad every night, it would get expensive.
-But I eat a wide variety of veggies, including things I refused to eat before, like cauliflower and broccoli.
+No, exactly.
+Fresh produce doesn’t have to be expensive either, as long as you eat seasonal as much as possible and focus on nutrition rather than just preference; if I’d eat fresh berries in the middle of the winter every day, it could get expensive.
+But I eat a wide variety of fruits and veggies, including things I avoided before, like cauliflower and broccoli.
 It’s all about finding recipes that fit your taste.
-Then again, I’m pickier than ever when it comes to food quality, so I definitely haven’t saved money, either.
+Then again, I’ve become pickier when it comes to food quality, so I definitely haven’t saved a lot of money, either.

 Is it hard to cook vegan meals?